jrhdoty/SwarmJS/README.md

 //instantiate new simulation with population and bounds window.swarm = new Swarm(population, 0, 0, window.innerWidth, window.innerHeight);

-//increment the simulation and render on each tick var canvas = document.getElementById('myCanvas');
+//increment the simulation, iterate over each agent and render on each tick var canvas = document.getElementById('myCanvas');
 canvas.width = window.innerWidth-20;
 canvas.height = window.innerHeight-20;